TAST Week 33

 Beyond TAST week 33

 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.

-Beyond TAST week 33 is Slipped Detached Chain stitch which is known as Tulip Stitch.
+The stitch for Beyond TAST week 33 is Slipped Detached Chain stitch which is also known as Tulip Stitch.
 It does look a little like a flower.
-This stitch really comes alive when you experiment with different threads or even use ribbon for the chain part and then change threads for the stitches you thread under the chain.
-It’s a fun stitch and easy to work on either evenweave fabric or in a more freeform way on regular fabric.
-As usual click though to the tutorial on Tulip stitch for instructions and more ideas.
+This stitch really comes alive when you experiment with different threads.
+You can even use ribbon for the chain part, then change threads for the stitches you thread under the chain.
+It’s a fun stitch and easy to work on even-weave fabric.
+Or you can use it in a more freeform way on regular fabric.
+As usual, click through to the tutorial on Tulip stitch for instructions and more ideas.
 I hope you enjoy experimenting this week.

 Where to share your stitching samples for TAST week 33

 If you are new to hand embroidery, the challenge is to learn the stitch and share what you have learnt.
-If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.
+If you are an experienced embroiderer, enjoy Beyond TAST!
+Give your work a modern twist and share it online so beginners can see what can be done with a little imagination.

 If you need more information the challenge guidelines are on the TAST FAQ page.

 Have you seen my Stitcher’s Templates?

 As someone who loves crazy quilting and embroidery, I designed these templates with other stitchers in mind.
 With my templates, you can create hundreds of different patterns to apply to your stitching and crazy quilting projects.
 They are easy to use, totally clear so you can position them easily.
 They are compact in your sewing box.
 And we laser cut them ourselves in our own studio workshop to ensure the highest quality.

 For more information, see what they look like, find out about the free ebook of patterns visit the information pages in the shop where you can also purchase them.